I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

     1. Currently located in the make the docs

-## Pause Docker container on New Server
+## Pause Docker containers on New Server

-1. Get docker container id
-    2. sudo docker container ls
-    3. Find openelisglobal-web container and make a note of the id
-2. Pause running docker container
+1. Run the following command
-    4. sudo docker kill {container_id}
+    1. sudo docker kill openelisglobal-webapp external-fhir-api

 ## Restore Database Dump on New Server